Using Scrypted to Intergate Cameras Into Your Smart Home

 Click on the Devices menu item on the left, this will give you a list of all the individual device components.
 Many of these are Scrypted system components, but you’ll also have any cameras listed in here.
 Scroll down and find one of your Ring cameras and click on it.
 You’ll see a lot more of those setting buttons in the top right.
 Below that are some options for the camera you can set, but we don’t need to do anything with those.
 You can optionally set a Room name there, but that’s for Scrypted automations and doesn’t affect HomeKit.

-All we need to do here is click on HomeKit Pairing and tick the Standalone Accessory Mode.
-By default, the HomeKit plugin will add all compatible devices through a single bridge accessory, this is how Homebridge would do things.
-It is recommended that we do cameras as individual accessories for better performance, so ticking this option means we’ll be able to pair each camera individually.
+All we need to do here is click on HomeKit in the top section and then Pairing below it.
+Ensure the Standalone Accessory Mode option is ticked.
+This is now the default as it provides better performance in HomeKit and allows more flexibility in which devices you share with it.
+Using this this option does mean we’ll need to pair each camera individually.
 A little extra work, but it means we can add only those devices we want.

 HomeKit Pairing settings for a Ring Spotlight camera in Scrypted